avidas/avidas.github.com/source/_posts/2020-05-06-favorite-quotes.markdown

 Desire is a contract that you make with yourself to be unhappy until you get what you want.

 It is the mark of a charlatan to explain a simple concept in a complex way and it is the mark of a genius to explain a complex topic in a simple way.

+A busy mind and a busy calendar will destroy your ability to create anything great.
 {% endblockquote %}

 Often quoted to JFK, this quote originated in the early 19th century.